albertvazquezm/supply-chain-system/readme.md

 - [ ] A comprehensive logging system
 - [ ] Shared types package for API DTOs (either generating an SDK using openapi schema or creating a shared package)
 - [ ] Authentication and security
-- [ ] API Error handling, including for form requests
+- [ ] API Error handling, including form validation errors
 - [ ] Unit and end to end tests
+- [ ] Better SSR support for the frontend